 With the journalism and communications businesses in a state of revolution, how do you prepare your students for the careers they seek?

 Professors of Journalism and Communications have an exceptional opportunity to gain fresh insights into current developments in this dynamic field - in the center of the nation's news capital.
-By attending American University’s Washington Workshop for Journalism Faculty, an intense three-day forum spanning both the practical and academic, you will have direct access to some of the leading journalism and communications innovators in Washington, D.C.
+By attending American University’s Washington Workshop for Journalism Faculty, an intense three-day forum spanning both the practical and academic, you will have direct access to some of the leading journalism innovators in Washington, D.C.

 "The [Faculty Forum] AU Washington Workshop offered incredible access to and invaluable conversation with people who are active in journalism's evolution."